Advertising during the coronavirus crisis is not finger lickin’ good

 — Netflix US (@netflix) March 10, 2020

-It’s also impossible to ignore the fact that people are joking about all of this, just witness the memes around working from home advice.
-Brands can participate in the levity, as long as it’s not insulting, and is consistent with its voice and tone used long before now.
+It’s also impossible to ignore the fact that people are joking about all of this—just witness the memes around working-from-home advice.
+Brands can participate in the levity, as long as it’s not insulting and is consistent with its voice and tone used long before now.
 Steak-Umm, for example, has unsurprisingly managed to keep its sense of humor.

 life is full of uncertainty and mystery. the more we learn the more we realize how little we know. in times of doubt and existential angst it’s comforting to know one thing for sure: frozen beef sheets are good